mechatroner/vscode_rainbow_csv/DEV_README.md

 * Consider using readonly virtual documents for RBQL query results and align/shrink command results, see https://code.visualstudio.com/api/extension-guides/virtual-documents (use custom scheme with them too)

 * Consider setting `preview=fase` option in all `showTextDocument` calls.

+* Add `"csv (tab)"` alias to TSV language if/when https://github.com/microsoft/vscode/issues/167208 is resolved

 ## RFC Support plan